-Three different stop bits can be configured through STOPCFG bit of USART_CTRL2 register.
+Different stop bits can be configured by STOPCFG bit of USART_CTRL2 register.

-- 1 stop bit: The default stop bit - 1.5 stop bits: Used when transmitting and receiving data in smart card mode - 2 stop bits: Used in normal mode, single-line mode and hardware flow control mode
+- 1 stop bit: The default stop bit - 2 stop bits: Used in normal mode, single-line mode and hardware flow control mode

 Check bit

 PCFG bit of USART_CTRL1 determines the parity check bit; when PCFG=0, it is even parity check, on the contrary, it is odd parity check.